BIOP/ijp-operetta-importer/README.md

-PerkinElmer Operetta Improter Command and API
+PerkinElmer Operetta Importer Command and API
 ======================================

 This is a (beta) new and improved version of the original Operetta Importer Script we had writted in Groovy a couple of years ago.